rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be logged in with valid credentials
-- User must belong to the company
+- User must belong to the organization
 - User must be member of the team to view repositories
 - Team name filtering with exact case-sensitive match
 - Multiple teams supported with comma-separated names
 - No team specified returns repositories from all your teams
 - Shows repository name, GUID, and parent repository ID
-- Vault data decrypted using company passphrase
+- Vault data decrypted using organization passphrase
 - Results sorted by team name then repository name
-- Three-level access control: authentication, company, team
+- Three-level access control: authentication, organization, team

 ## team-storages